Wednesday, October 31, 2018

 GK: Hans Tilkowski

-Hans Tilkowski played mainly for Westfalia Herne and Borussia Dortmund.
-With Borussia Dortmund, he won the Cup Winners' Cup.
+Hans Tilkowski played mainly for Westfalia Herne and Borussia Dortmund in the 1950's and 1960's.
+With Borussia Dortmund, he won the Cup Winners' Cup in 1966.
+He later played for Frankfrut for three seasons.
 For West Germany, he was a member of the World Cup teams of 1962 and 1966.
 In 1966, Tilkowski was the No. 1 goalkeeper of the West German team which lost the World Cup Final against England.
 He was the German Player of the Year in 1965.

 GK: Roman Weidenfeller

 Roman Weidenfeller moved to Borussia Dortmund in 2002 on a free transfer as a replacement for Jens Lehmann.
 He won 2 Bundesliga title.
 He received his first cap when he started against England at the Wembley Stadium on 19 November 2013, making him the oldest ever German goalkeeper débutant.
-He won the WC in 2014 as the backup keeper.
+He won the 2014 World Cup in Brazil as the backup keeper.

 RB: Stefan Reuter